lilpug/jquery-dt-bootstrap-wrapper/README.md

 # Jquery Datatables Bootstrap Wrapper
 ## Required Libraries
+### Bootstrap 3
+This plugin requires any version of bootstrap version 3.

 ### Datatables
 This plugin is a wrapper for the datatables plugin which can be found here https://datatables.net/.